 IBM Spectrum Virtualize is a dependable solution that improves data value, security, and simplicity for new and existing storage infrastructure.
 Proven over 12 years in thousands of deployments, its innovative virtualization capabilities help organizations achieve better data economics by supporting new workloads that are critical to their success.
 IBM Spectrum Virtualize software helps make new and existing storage more effective and standardizes functions traditionally deployed separately in disk systems for greater flexibility and potentially lower costs.

-DataCore SANsymphony is ranked 4th in Software Defined Storage (SDS) with 14 reviews while IBM Spectrum Virtualize is ranked 8th in Software Defined Storage (SDS) with 3 reviews.
+DataCore SANsymphony is ranked 4th in Software Defined Storage (SDS) with 13 reviews while IBM Spectrum Virtualize is ranked 8th in Software Defined Storage (SDS) with 2 reviews.
 DataCore SANsymphony is rated 9.4, while IBM Spectrum Virtualize is rated 8.6.
 The top reviewer of DataCore SANsymphony writes "Provides HA virtualized storage independent of storage type or vendor".
 On the other hand, the top reviewer of IBM Spectrum Virtualize writes "Allows VMs, informative instructions, and reliable".
-DataCore SANsymphony is most compared with VMware vSAN, HPE SimpliVity, Pure Storage FlashArray, Microsoft Storage Spaces Direct and HPE StoreVirtual, whereas IBM Spectrum Virtualize is most compared with Dell VPLEX, VMware vSAN, IBM Spectrum Scale, VxRail and HPE StoreVirtual.
+DataCore SANsymphony is most compared with VMware vSAN, HPE SimpliVity, Pure Storage FlashArray, StorMagic SvSAN and VMware Software Defined Storage, whereas IBM Spectrum Virtualize is most compared with Dell VPLEX, VMware vSAN, IBM Spectrum Scale, VxRail and Red Hat Ceph Storage.
 See our DataCore SANsymphony vs. IBM Spectrum Virtualize report.